AstienVR/Bomb_Rush_Cyberfunk_VR/README.md

 - Third person view, just like the original game
 - First person view with two levels of immersion, basic and full immersive
 - Gamepad controls in third person view
-- VR controllers supported in first person view
+- VR controllers supported in first person view ONLY

 ## Controls